 ISTA certificates are valid indefinitely.
 However, we recommend that you refresh your skills regularly (every two years, for example), or take a more advanced ISTA course.

-The ST2 and ST3 courses are in development and will be offered beginning in 2017.
+The ST2 and ST3 courses are in development and will be available in 2020.